schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Presidential Evacuation

-A tougher social sciences teacher parts a inevitability at a blame conveyor.
+A tougher social sciences teacher parts an inevitability at a blame conveyor.

 ## Abstract Stole